WakiMak/trentent.github.io-forked/_posts/2016-04-06-convertfrom-mcli-for-pvs-7-6-posh-module.md

 Notice the subtle difference?
 No spaces.

-To get Martin&#8217;s original script working we need to change the script to look for another character we can key on.
+To get Martin's original script working we need to change the script to look for another character we can key on.
 Fortunately(?) it \*appears\* that the PVS POSH module outputs properties to start with a lower case letter.
 If we modify his script here:

 <pre class="lang:ps decode:true ">If ($Line[0] -eq " " -or $Line.StartsWith("Record #")) {</pre>